Quickstart: SvelteKit

 with the CSS from the example.

-1npm install @supabase/auth-helpers-sveltekit
+1npm install @supabase/ssr @supabase/supabase-js

-file to handle the session on the client-side.
+to initialize the client on the server:

 Create a new src/routes/+layout.server.ts